Misc4HD/ProcessingSensorInterface/README.md

 * ~~Rework interface and data processing~~

-* Fix the save buttons
+* Fix save buttons to include the new variables